-Jordan Weiss, the creator and writer behind the forthcoming comedy “Dollface,” first wrote the series while in school at USC.
+Jordan Weiss, the creator and writer behind the forthcoming comedy “Dollface,” wrote the original script for it fresh out of USC.
 Now, the 10-episode series has been produced by Margot Robbie’s production company Luckychap Entertainment for Hulu, and stars bold-faced names such as Kat Dennings, Shay Mitchell and Brenda Song.

-“I wrote it as my writing sample when I was an assistant in college, while working for another comedy writer at the time,” Weiss said during Hulu’s Paleyfest event in Los Angeles, Calif. on Tuesday night.
+“I wrote it as my writing sample when I was an assistant,” Weiss said during Hulu’s Paleyfest event in Los Angeles, Calif. on Tuesday night.

 “I was like, ‘My staff example?’
 I was just trying to get a job on ‘New Girl!’”
 Weiss joked.
 “And they were like, ‘It’s a TV show,’ and I was like, ‘It’s a staff example,’ and they were like, ‘It’s a TV show.’
 So they were right.”